videosdk-live/videosdk-docs/javascript_docs_versioned_docs/version-0.0.x/guide/interactive-live-streaming/custom-template.md

 const textDiv = document.getElementById("textDiv");
 ```

-**`Step 4:`** Now we will initialize the meeting with the parameters we extracted from the URL.
-Make sure to directly initialize, so that the template engine is able to join directly into the meeting, on the page load.
+**`Step 4:`** Subsequently, initialize the meeting with the parameters that were extracted from the URL.
+Ensure direct initialization so that the template engine seamlessly joins the meeting upon page load.

 ```js title=index.js
 window.VideoSDK.config(token);